-Check your Google Shopping product feeds and make sure there are no errors, especially on the products your pushing in your holiday campaigns.
-Do this at least a week before you start campaigns as it can take time to fix these issues.
+Check your Google Shopping product feeds and make sure there are no errors, especially on the products you’re pushing in your holiday campaigns.
+Do this at least a week before you start campaigns, as it can take time to fix these issues.

 #9.
 Competitor Analysis

 Check into your competition and monitor the offers they’re making over the holidays.
 If you’re selling any of the same products, you may have match prices or have other special offers so your sales aren’t undercut.